This post may include affiliate links; see our disclosure policy.

 Get this sent to your inbox, plus get new recipes from us every week!

-Here’s a trick that’s perfect as a crunchy topping for salads, oatmeal, or just sneaking a few as a snack.
-Glazed walnuts!
-These walnuts are glazed in a crunchy coating of pure maple syrup, and they taste incredible.
-When Alex first made them for me, I couldn’t stop eating them!
-We made them as a part of our Spinach Apple Salad, and they’re the true icing on the cake.
-A healthier spin on candied walnuts, they could not be easier to make.
-Really, they beat a candied nut through and through!
+Glazed walnuts are perfect as a crunchy topping for salads, oatmeal, or just for sneaking a few as a snack.
+These are glazed in a crunchy coating of pure maple syrup, and they taste incredible.
+When I first tried them as a topper on my Spinach Apple Salad, they were the true icing on the cake.
+The best part is that they’re a healthier spin on candied walnuts, and just as delicious!

-These glazed walnuts are so easy to make, I almost doubted Alex when he created this recipe.
-It’s really that simple?
-Then why haven’t we been making these for years?
-Well, after making them I found it really is that simple…and I have no idea why they weren’t yet part of our repertoire!
+These glazed walnuts are so easy to make that I was almost upset that I hadn’t been making them for years after the first attempt.
 They’re so crunchy and the perfect addition to any green salad.
 Here’s everything you need to know about how to make them.

 Step 1: Simmer the walnuts and maple syrup 6 to 8 minutes.